1. Christina, what would you rank as your top three talents?

 5. What can you tell readers about yourself that they’d never guess from your books?

-6. There have been surveys that say romance books are on the downslide, that it’s harder to make it in the romance genre than any other.
+6. There have been surveys that say genre books are on the downslide.

 11. Which authors / books have most influenced you?

 When I was six, I started reading Laura Ingalls Wilder’s Little House series, and I never looked back.
 I love THE LORD OF THE RINGS; in fact, my husband and I named my daughters after the female characters.
 I read research books for fun.
 My favorite book ever is either CHARLOTTE’S WEB or TO KILL A MOCKINGBIRD.
 Or maybe the HARRY POTTER series.
-And of course, I read romance of all kinds — which is why I write romance of all kinds!
+And of course, I read suspense and romance of all kinds — which is why I write suspense and romance of all kinds!
+Here’s my printable book list sorted by genre/series/in order.

 The original cover of CASTLES IN THE AIR, aka the three-armed woman.